w3c/wcag2ict/comments-on-level-AAA-success-criteria.md

 With these substitutions, it would read:

-When the keyboard [focus indicator](https://www.w3.org/TR/WCAG22/#dfn-focus-indicator) is visible, an area of the focus indicator meets all the following:
+**2.4.13 Focus Appearance:** When the keyboard [focus indicator](https://www.w3.org/TR/WCAG22/#dfn-focus-indicator) is visible, an area of the focus indicator meets all the following:

 - is at least as large as the area of a 2 [CSS pixel](https://www.w3.org/TR/WCAG22/#dfn-css-pixels) thick [perimeter](https://www.w3.org/TR/WCAG22/#dfn-perimeter) of the unfocused component or sub-component, and
 - has a contrast ratio of at least 3:1 between the same pixels in the focused and unfocused states.